TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Fix #56519 Add notice about AddType in the .htaccess
 - Fix #66779 (partly) wrong empty Space in .htaccess template
 - Add lines of #58315 to the cookie hook, to check if a FE cookie already exists (disabled)
+- Remove the double .htaccess files, because realurl and simulateStaticDocuments use the same structure

 2015-05-04 Tim Lochmüller <tim@fruit-lab.de>